-A Novel Idea is closed right now, but if you’d like a taste of it before it opens again, leave your email address below to join us for a free month-long plotting workshop in December.
+A Novel Idea is closed right now, but if you’d like to be notified when it opens, leave your email below.

 You’ve always wanted to write a book.

 Maybe you’ve tried Nanowrimo–maybe you’ve even knocked out 50,000 words once or twice.
 Or a dozen times.

 Maybe you have a drawer full of good starts and no finished drafts.

 Maybe you have some finished drafts, but you’re not sure what to do with them.

 You’ve always wanted to write a book.
 What’s holding you back?